cs480x-22c/a1-ghd3/README.md

 -I edited the code for rectangles, circles, and lines as examples that I based my shapes off of from this website. https://www.d3-graph-gallery.com/graph/shape.html

--Technical Achievement Desription: I made the colors of each set of shapes (rect, circle, and polygon) move along a gradient between two colors (differnt for each shape).
+-Technical Achievement Description: I made the colors of each set of shapes (rect, circle, and polygon) move along a gradient between two colors (different for each shape).
 This is an animation which allows the page to be constantly changing and interesting to look at.

--Design Achievement Desription: I arranged my choosen shapes such that were visually pleasing which would enable one to enjoy looking at the page.
+-Design Achievement Description: I arranged my chosen shapes such that were visually pleasing which would enable one to enjoy looking at the page.
 I also achieved my goal of creating a digital modern-like painting using shapes.

 ---